 While most countries normally prohibit the carriage of illicit drugs, and restricting exotic items, the Australian custom goes even further by restricting the carriage of many food items into their country.
-They ban fresh food from overseas countries, dairy product or food product that contain dairy ingredient except those that originating from Australia and New Zealand, seafood item is heavily restricted (we carry some fish crackers which was a major cause of concern), and in addition they even barred muddy footwear that contain soil from overseas countries from entering the country (you must clean them up first before boarding the plane).
+They ban fresh food ingredients from overseas countries, dairy product or food product that contain dairy ingredient except those that originating from Australia and New Zealand, seafood item is heavily restricted (we carry some fish crackers which was a major cause of concern), and in addition they even barred muddy footwear that contain soil from overseas countries from entering the country (you must clean them up first before boarding the plane).
 The reasoning is “to protect fragile Australia environment from foreign disease”.
 This message was also played on the inflight entertainment a few minutes before landing.
-This proved to be daunting for me.
+This made me rather scared and anxious.

 The Australian passenger who sat nearby assured us to not to worry about the restriction.
 She said that as long we can reason with them, we can actually bring our fish crackers into Australia without any problem.
 If we couldn’t communicate well, we might be at risk of having had to dump them at the custom’s trash bin.

-There was an anecdote about this.
-Weeks later, during my study, I heard funny story (which was probably an urban legend) of an Indonesian student who carry a big box Indomie instant noodle for his provision.
-Although it contains no restricted ingredients, since he couldn’t speak English well, the custom office mistook and labeled the item as “biohazard material”!
+There was an anecdote about this, which I learned during my study where I heard funny story (which was probably an urban legend) of an Indonesian student who carried a big box Indomie instant noodle for his provision.
+Although it contains no restricted ingredients, since he couldn’t speak English well, the custom and quarantine office misinterpret and labeled the item as “biohazard material”!

 And after we finished filling up the card, the cabin crew announced that they will spray disinfectant into the cabin.
 This rule is, again, mandated by AQIS to “prevent foreign pest or insect from intruding Australian environment”.
-I’ve never seen such thing before, and it truly freaked me to see the cabin crew walking back and forth and spraying the disinfectant while the plane was still in flight!
+I’ve never seen such thing before, and it truly freaked me to see the cabin crew walking back and forth and spraying the disinfectant from the can while the plane was still in flight!

-Prior to landing, cabin crew will spray disinfectant into the cabin.
+Prior to landing, cabin crew sprayed disinfectant into the cabin.
 This photo is just for illustration.

 (Note the video below is not mine, and used for illustration only as I didn’t have handycam at that time.
 My plane landed on the same flight pattern as this one).

 We entered Perth airport’s airy interior, through a spacious corridor which is flanked by some duty free shops.
 For me it was the first time I came to real western country.
 My nervousness partly subsides as I walk along the corridor.
 But still, there was a feeling of curiosity of what would lie ahead.

 Settling bureaucracy after international flight is the mandatory hurdle that all passengers must overcome.
 The first one to go is passport checking.
 No problem encountered, because the passport is valid, and I also have proper student visa.
-Our passport was stamped and we are allowed to officially enter Australia.
+Our passports were stamped and we were allowed to officially enter Australia.
 But the custom and quarantine section that we will deal after immigration is the biggest challenge that we had to overcome that night.

 Custom and Border Protection counter at Perth airport.
 Back then, it had different design than this.

 I do feel nervous upon entering the declaration section, but since I was accompanied by my father and sister it truly helps to alleviate the burden.
 In this section, there are many lanes with long table in it.
-Each lane can be occupied by 2 or 3 passenger groups.
+Each lane can be occupied by 2 or 3 passengers group.
 It wasn’t long before our turn come to declare our goods.